-Research focus: energy transitions and sustainable urbanism in the global south
+Research focus: energy transitions and sustainable cities and communities

-Komali has served in research, advocacy and advisory capacities for The Energy and Resources Institute (TERI), Institute for Global Environmental Strategies (IGES), Das Deutsche Institut für Entwicklungspolitik (DIE), Chinese Academy of Sciences in China, LandCom University Roundtable in Australia and the Commonwealth Youth Climate Network (CYCN).
+Komali has served in research, advocacy and advisory capacities for The Energy and Resources Institute (TERI), Institute for Global Environmental Strategies (IGES), Das Deutsche Institut für Entwicklungspolitik (DIE), Chinese Academy of Sciences, LandCom University Roundtable, Australia India Institute and the Commonwealth Youth Climate Network (CYCN).
 She is keen on early career researcher development, and is the founding chair of International Geographical Union’s Young and Early-Career Geographers Task Force.